r4vi1/helix-os/SETUP_LOCAL.md

 ## 4. Run HelixOS

-Once everything is set up:
+Once everything is set up and your virtual environment is active:

 ```bash
 python3 mvp/mvp_runner.py